mraible/mongock-docs/content/pages/driver.md

   order: 70
 ---

+The **driver** is the component in charge to deal with the database.
+It has two main responsabilities: persist the change history and store the distributed lock.

 | Property                            | Description                                                                                  | Type                | Default value |
 | ------------------------------------|:---------------------------------------------------------------------------------------------|---------------------|:-----------:|:-------------:|
 | **migrationRepositoryName**         | Repository name where the change entries are persisted in database | String | `mongockChangeLog`|